 I was asked why did we transfer?

 During the third grade, we noticed the previous school don’t have anything new to offer (I’m not making this blog to deliberately attack the previous school or mislead parents, I was actually fulfilled with our three years of stay) – but the third year was the turning point.
 I observed and kept on asking our student “why do they still tackle the same topic,” “you know it’s time to move on the next level, you ask your teacher about it,” and so on.
+It felt like it’s always been spoon-fed.
 Yes we knew beforehand how the montessori method works, child-centered approach, the continuity, the mastery and all.
 But the school is not actually purists the way we see it.
 The teaching method is a combination of traditional and Montessori (mostly Montessori for preschoolers).
 We were going with the same activities for three years, at the same time we wanted our child to improve or to discover the logic of Mathematics, but the challenge isn’t there.
 At the time, our child expresses she wanted to transfer school because for her the tasks appears to be tedious and gets really boring.

 Not many knew there were a lot of bullies too, mostly involved petty things, vanity, jealousy.
 Normally, children can cope up with it, what we consult and matter to us most with the office are these concerns: